Linpac

 LINPAC Group Limited was founded in 1959 in Lincolnshire, England, as Lincolnshire Packaging - to produce paper packaging for local fresh food producers.
 It is now an international business valued at almost £500,000,000, providing mainly plastic packaging and supply chain manufacturing and services business.
 The company is based in Featherstone, West Yorkshire, England, and in 2015 had 2,500 employees worldwide.

+Divisions

 LINPAC Group comprises three main divisions: